tulleuchen/jirastopwatch/README.md

 Feature-requests are more than welcome :-)

-## License

-Apache License version 2.0 - please read [LICENSE.txt](LICENSE.txt)

 ## Download

-You can download a setup file with the latest version of Jira StopWatch on [SourceForge](https://sourceforge.net/projects/jirastopwatch/files)
+A setup file with the latest release can be [downloaded here](https://github.com/carstengehling/jirastopwatch/releases/tag/1.0.5).

 ## Usage